SME Loan – interest free from Resource Efficient Scotland

 - Sainsbury’s Furniture and Carpets in Aberdeen replace their entire store lighting with smart new LED panels and retrofit lamps cutting electricity bills by over 80% and radically improving the look and feel of the store – no more sweltering customers on the top floor due to dramatically reduced wild heat gains from the old fluorescents.

-Scottish Government SME Loan Fund, now with 30% cashback
+Scottish Government SME Loan Fund

 The Scottish Government is committed to supporting small and medium sized Scottish businesses to reduce energy and resource costs.
 Reducing operating costs not only improves your margins but can help make you more competitive.